-Documentation and API access are provided to partners during onboarding.
-If you’re interested in using the Customers product, get in touch and our team will follow up to discuss fit.
+The Customers API is available to select partners during onboarding, and currently supports KYC of US individuals only.
+If you’re interested in using this product, get in touch and our team will follow up to discuss fit.

 How it works